jackfrancisdalton/ClipSearchInvestigator/README.md

 9. test the prouduction version of the app works
 10. add continous integration to the build process
 11. clean up the readme
+12. verify that migrations on db work as intended
-12. double check for no private date
+13. double check for no private date
-13. clean up for making public
+14. clean up for making public

 # Post release features